Funnel metrics

 Analysis of funnel metrics

 To analyze the effects of an experiment on a funnel, add it as a metric to an experiment as usual.
-Initially, the funnel will show up in a collapsed format, but can be expanded by clicking the carrot.

 The results show the conversion rate from assignment to each particular step; the overall results thus are the same as the results for the last step.
 The popover shows additional details:

-- survivors are the total number of users that made it all the way to this step in the funnel.
+- survivors are the total number of users that made it all the way to this step in the funnel

 Exploring funnel metrics